aragon/hack/docs/guides-agent-app.md

 | Permissionless app   | Proxy address  |
 | ------------- | ------------- |

+This is confirmation that the Agent app is now an app in the DAO.

+Note that **0x9ac98dc5f995bf0211ed589ef022719d1487e5cb2bab505676f0d084c07cf89a** is just the identifier for the Agent app.

 ...*Visual explanation of how to verify through UI*